tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ##### MPC Protocol for Bulletproofs

- This protocol allow multiple parties to construct a single aggregate range proof.
+ This protocol allows multiple parties to construct a single aggregate range proof.